Islamic Emirate of Afghanistan (1996–2001): Rise to power and rule

 Spreading from Kandahar, the Taliban eventually captured Kabul in 1996.
 By the end of 2000, the Taliban controlled 90% of the country, aside from the opposition (Northern Alliance) strongholds found primarily in the northeast corner of Badakhshan Province.
 Areas under the Taliban's direct control were mainly Afghanistan's major cities and highways.
 Tribal khans and warlords had de facto direct control over various small towns, villages, and rural areas.
-The Taliban sought to establish law and order and to impose a strict interpretation of Islamic Sharia law, along with the religious edicts of Mullah Mohammed Omar, upon the entire country of Afghanistan.
+The Taliban sought to establish law and order and to impose a strict interpretation of Islamic Sharia law, along with the religious edicts of Mullah Omar, upon the entire country of Afghanistan.

 During the five-year history of the Islamic Emirate, the Taliban regime interpreted the Sharia in accordance with the Hanafi school of Islamic jurisprudence and the religious edicts of Mullah Omar.
 The Taliban forbade pork and alcohol, many types of consumer technology such as most music, television, and film, as well as most forms of art such as paintings or photography, male and female participation in sport, including football and chess; recreational activities such as kite-flying and keeping pigeons or other pets were also forbidden, and the birds were killed according to the Taliban's ruling.
 Movie theaters were closed and repurposed as mosques.
 Celebration of the Western and Iranian New Year was forbidden.
 Taking photographs and displaying pictures or portraits was forbidden, as it was considered by the Taliban as a form of idolatry.
 Women were banned from working, girls were forbidden to attend schools or universities, were requested to observe purdah (physical separation of the sexes) and awrah (concealing the body with clothing), and to be accompanied outside their households by male relatives; those who violated these restrictions were punished.
 Men were forbidden to shave their beards and required to let them grow and keep them long according to the Taliban's liking, and to wear turbans outside their households.
 Communists were systematically executed.
 Prayer was made compulsory and those who did not respect the religious obligation after the azaan were arrested.
 Gambling was banned, and thieves were punished by amputating their hands or feet.
 In 2000, the Taliban leader Mullah Omar officially banned opium cultivation and drug trafficking in Afghanistan; the Taliban succeeded in nearly eradicating the majority of the opium production (99%) by 2001.
 Under the Taliban governance of Afghanistan, both drug users and dealers were severely prosecuted.
 The Afghan custom of bacha bazi, a form of pederastic sexual slavery and pedophilia traditionally practiced in various provinces of Afghanistan, was also forbidden under the six-year reign of the Taliban regime.